manavkansal1610-ux/flask_project/README.md

 # flask_project
-this is a simple flask project
+this is a simple flask project for beginners